Diseases Of The Arteries Veins And Lymphatic Question and Answers

 • Grade 2 – pain continues but the patient can still walk with effort

-6. Indications of sympathectomy
+6. Indications Of Sympathectomy

 • Rest pain and minor ulceration